 County means King County, a municipal corporation, political subdivision of the State of Washington, and home rule charter-county.

 County Council means the body as established by Article 2 of the King County Charter.

+Cultural space means specialized spaces, shared or dedicated, that house and facilitate cultural work and experiences in King County.
+These spaces are used by individuals, groups, non-profit organizations, and local governments who provide benefit to the public and are typically open for the public.
+Cultural work and experiences can include but are not limited to: community meetings or informal gatherings, training and education, and the living expression of culture that binds and strengthens diverse communities throughout King County.

-Cultural Hotel-Motel Tax Revenue means the Hotel-Motel Tax Revenues collected on and after January 1, 2021 designated for use for art museums, cultural museums, heritage museums, the arts and the performing arts pursuant to RCW 67.28.180(3)(d)(i), and allocated to 4Culture byKing County Code.
+Cultural Hotel-Motel Tax Revenue means the Hotel-Motel Tax Revenues collected on and after January 1, 2021 designated for use for art museums, cultural museums, heritage museums, the arts and the performing arts pursuant to RCW 67.28.180(3)(d)(i), and allocated to 4Culture by the King County Code.

 Default means any event or condition that, with the giving of any notice, the passage of time, or both, as described in Section 9.